What Is a Promissory Note? Definition and How It Works

 Through this legal agreement, both the borrower and the lender consent to clearly defined repayment terms.
 Promissory notes can be used for a variety of purposes, including personal and commercial transactions.

-Here’s a guide to common types of promissory notes, how to create one, and when they may be a good option for borrowing or lending money.
+In this guide you can learn about a promissory note’s definition, common types of promissory notes, how to create one, and when they may be a good option for borrowing or lending money.

 Key Points

-• Promissory notes are agreements that detail a loan’s repayment terms.
+• A promissory note means an agreement that details a loan’s repayment terms.

-• Different types of promissory notes cater to various loan scenarios.
+• Different types of promissory notes cater to different loan scenarios.

 • Borrowers may repay the loan in a lump sum or in installments, or the money may be due on demand.

-• Notes are legally binding, requiring signatures and compliance with state laws.
+• Promissory notes are legally binding, requiring signatures and compliance with state laws.

 What Is a Promissory Note?

-A promissory note may be issued by a financial institution, but this financing is commonly provided by individuals or businesses, too.
-Essentially, promissory notes allow anyone to act as a lender, which can be useful for creating legal documentation of a lending agreement between family members and friends.
+A promissory note may be issued by a financial institution, but this financing is commonly used by individuals and businesses, too.
+Essentially, promissory notes allow anyone to act as a lender, which can be useful for creating legal documentation of a lending agreement between family members and/or friends.

 Core Components

-Promissory notes generally include the principal amount, interest rate, date and place of issuance, and signatures from the lender and borrower.
+Promissory notes generally include the principal amount, interest rate, date and place of issuance, and signatures from the borrower and sometimes the lender.
 There may also be provisions for late fees and recourse if a borrower defaults.

 Types of Promissory Notes

 There are several types of promissory notes.
 Usually, the nature of the loan determines the appropriate type.
-Let’s take a closer look at some of the most common varieties.
+Here’s a closer look at some of the most common varieties.

 Line of Credit Promissory Note

 Borrowers can withdraw any portion of funds from a line of credit, up to the established maximum loan amount.
-Once the money is taken out, the borrower is liable for repaying the lender.
+Once the money is taken out, the borrower is liable for repaying the lender with interest.

 A promissory note can be used to guarantee that the borrower repays money withdrawn from the line of credit.
 The promissory note can specify the interest rate, repayment schedule, and whether the line of credit is secured or unsecured.